 2. How do I know which dining hall I am assigned to?

 Dining hall assignments are based on which residence hall you live in.
 Residents of Appleton, the Brunswick Hotel and Tavern, Burnett, Coleman, Hyde, Helmrich, Howell, Ladd, MacMillan, Mayflower, Maine, Moore, Osher, Pine Street Apartments, Quinby, Reed, Smith, West, Winthrop, and off-campus students with in-residence privilege are assigned to Moulton.
 Residents of Baxter, Boody Johnson, Brunswick Apartments, Chamberlain, Harpswell Apartments, Park Row, and Coles Tower are assigned to Thorne.

-3. What meals will be served?
+3. What meals are served?

-Moulton Union and Thorne Hall will both serve breakfast, lunch, and dinner Monday–Friday, and breakfast, brunch, and dinner on weekends.
+Moulton Union and Thorne Hall both serve breakfast, lunch, and dinner Monday–Friday, and breakfast, brunch, and dinner on weekends.